jddevcloud/jddevcloud/README.md

-# 👋 Hi, I’m @jddevcloud and I insterested on Automation and various cloud vendors Like Azure, AWS and GCP
+# 👋 Hi, I’m @jddevcloud and I insterested on Automation and various cloud vendors like Azure, AWS and GCP

 ## My skills are focused on deploying infrastructure using IaC pipelines, developing automation processes and managing clusters on k8s (And all tools in relation)